-An online advertisement for “Caucasian mature age men” to play the role of Father Christmas in suburban shopping centres in Adelaide has been taken down from a job website following criticism online.
+An advertisement seeking only ‘Caucasian’ men to play Father Christmas in shopping centres in Adelaide has been taken down.

-The ad, posted by talent agency Essential Talent – was posted on Seek and Indeed – and offered to pay $40 to $50 an hour.
-The ad starts:
+The ad, posted on Seek and Indeed by talent agency Essential Talent, offered to pay $40 to $50 an hour.

 “We are looking for Caucasian mature age men to play the role of Father Christmas…”

-“I did the ad myself and did not put that [Caucasian] in there,” she said.
+“I did the ad myself and did not put that [Caucasian] in there.

 “Someone has doctored it… it’s definitely incorrect.”

-In a separate statement, Essential Talent added that it was “a casting agency, casting all sorts of roles with specific requirements”.
+In a separate statement, Essential Talent added that it is “a casting agency, casting all sorts of roles with specific requirements”.

 “This is one of those jobs,” the spokesman said.